dlepenven/dlp-global-rules/README.md

 - Edit a value (of any type, but no linkedSet)
 - Apply a stimuli
 - Add elements to direct or indirect linkedSet
+- Add a tab on objects that have had a trigger

 ## Warnings
 The effects of rules could be heavy.
 Please test this module before installing it on production environments.